geosop/CRI-HYPOTHESIS/README.md

 - No human or empirical data are used in this project.

 ## EEG Artifact Handling Details
-- Robust bad-channel detection for both synthetic and real datasets.
+- Robust bad-channel detection for synthetic datasets.
 - Peak-to-peak, flatness, and variance thresholds configurable in `default_params.yml`.
-- For synthetic data, interpolation sets bad channels to `NaN`.
+- In all simulation outputs, interpolation for bad channels is handled by assigning `NaN` values.
-- For real EEG, ensure digitization/headshape points are present for full spatial interpolation.

 ## Known Warnings & Expected Behavior
 - `"Interpolation failed: No digitization points found..."` — Expected for synthetic datasets.
 - Filename warnings from MNE — Outputs can be renamed for BIDS/MNE compatibility if required.
 - `tight_layout` UserWarning — Figure rendering only; no effect on scientific results.

-## Using with Real EEG Data
-To use this pipeline with real EEG data:
-- Place `.fif` files in the designated input directory.
-- Update `default_params.yml` for channel naming and thresholds.
-- Ensure headshape/digitization data are present for full spatial interpolation.
-- See `preprocessing/artifact_pipeline.py` for further configuration.

 ---